jzonthemtn/berlin-buzzwords-2021/README.md

 ```

 3. Run `docker-compose up`
-4. Index movie documents in Elasticsearch:
+4. Once the containers are up, index movie documents in Elasticsearch:

 ```
 cd data-scripts/